qa-at-the-point/example-qa-assessment-dotnet/README.md

 - Only `Chrome` is being tested, but that _is within scope of the assignment_
 - Some values are hard-coded that probably shouldn't be.
 For example, the request URLs in `Veriff.Api`
 - `VeriffUi.FindQRCode()` looks for the text `"QR"` on the page which won't work for _every_ language
+- Tests are not parameterized to more closely match my [veriff.feature](./veriff.feature) scenarios

 ## Submit a Bug or Request